 A small number of services are regulated under the Education and Care Services Act 2013.

 Find a long day care service in your local area.

 You can also search for more details about vacancies and fees through the Child Care Finder website.

 If you are unsure which service to select, see:

 Some long day care services can enrol children at any time; others may have a waiting list.
 You will need to contact the service to discuss their enrolment policies.

 When you enrol you will be asked to provide:

-- your child’s full name, gender and address
+- the child’s full name, date of birth, gender and address

-- details of any special considerations - e.g. cultural, religious or dietary requirements or additional needs
+- details of any special considerations, e.g. cultural, religious or additional needs

 Rebates and financial assistance